GabiK-bat/BatCam/index.md

 The custom-made Printed Circuit Board (PCB) is illustrated in the following graphic:
+(<link to PCB design>)

 ## Building instructions
-A step-by-step detailed guide with photos showing the main steps of the building process.
+Here, we present a step-by-step detailed guide with photos showing the main steps of the building process.

 ### Step 1 – Main camera case
 We drilled one large circular opening for fitting the IR camera and two smaller openings for fitting the IR-LED lens into the front side of a sealable plastic container.
 Although we used only one LED light, this setup allows for an additional LED to be connected.
-The box was spray-painted with two layers of matt gray paint to prevent any additional light sources shining through the casing.
+The box was spray-painted with two layers of matt gray paint to prevent any additional light source shining through the casing.
 Using hot glue that creates a waterproof seal, we fixed the LED lens in their position that provide easy attachment of the lights, and a piece of hobby glass to cover the camera opening.

 ![BatCam1](https://user-images.githubusercontent.com/79314212/123788168-fbde0100-d8db-11eb-98c0-d4eff17ac805.jpg)

 ### Step 2 – Connectors to power supply and to external sensor
 We drilled two small holes on the side and one on the back of the plastic box.
-We inserted DC-power jacks that provide connection to the external sensor, in this case “in” and “out” signals of the light barrier and to the main power supply (2 car batteries, 105 Ah, 12V).
+We inserted DC-power jacks that provide connection to the external sensor, in this case “in” and “out” signals of the light barrier and to the main power supply (two car batteries of 105 Ah, 12V).

 ![BatCam2](https://user-images.githubusercontent.com/79314212/123788263-17490c00-d8dc-11eb-97c8-ff1cf405eafc.jpg)